National Wrestling Federation: History

 In 1986, Robert Raskin (President of Raskin Sports Productions and a former professional basketball coach for the ABA) purchased the Allentown, Pennsylvania-based Continental Wrestling Alliance from D. C. Drake and renamed it the National Wrestling Federation.
-The organization revived the NWF Heavyweight Championship and created an NWF Women's Championship.
+The organization created a version of the NWF World Heavyweight Championship and created an NWF Women's Championship.
 Under the direction of Raskin, the National Wrestling Federation grew rapidly.
 Using wrestlers who were formerly under contract with the World Wrestling Federation and the National Wrestling Alliance, Raskin spared no expense in making the product a watchable alternative to the wrestling shows which were currently on television.
 Drake, who was the champion, also headed up the booking and television production ends of the business.
 Raskin felt that the NWF should move the television tapings from the Easton, PA VFW Hall to various locations around the east coast.
 Matches were taped at arenas in Pennsylvania, New Jersey, New York, and other locations.
 Raskin also hired a young Paul Heyman (who later became Paul E. Dangerously) to handle color commentary on the TV show.

 Drake and Raskin also decided to put more emphasis on the NWF Women's Division.
 As the women's division became established, Wendi Richter (who along with Cyndi Lauper helped the WWF bring attention to ladies wrestling once again) was defeated in a questionable fashion in Madison Square Garden by The Fabulous Moolah and left the organization.
 She entered the NWF and quickly captured the title from Heidi Lee Morgan.
 The revived NWF also placed a major emphasis on hardcore wrestling, including many specialty matches such as Indian strap matches, dog collar matches, and steel cage matches (including one of the first women's steel cage matches in the United States, featuring Richter and Morgan).

+On February 28, 1991, Raskin promoted a supercard at the Peace and Friendship Stadium, as part of a one-night NWF tour of Athens, Greece.
+The event featured a co-main event with Abdullah the Butcher vs. Chief Jules Strongbow and Greek Heavyweight Champion Sugloukis defending his title against The Russian Assassin.
+Seen by 5,500 fans, it was the most attended show by an independent promotion for that year.
+It was also the first time in ten years that American wrestlers had visited Greece.

 Raskin, seeing the organization expand, merged with Creative Entertainment, a sports and entertainment promotional organization from Philadelphia.
 This move proved to be a smart one as Creative Entertainment was able to book matches for the NWF across the country.
 The television show expanded to Sports Channels and broadcast stations across the country and appeared in foreign markets in Europe, South and Central America and Asia.
 As the company grew, creative differences began to split the organization and several in the front office left to pursue other ventures.
 As the capital investment stopped, the television product was halted.
 The promotion closed in 1994.